wp-plugins/cr-post2pingfm/readme.txt

 Tags: publish, ping.fm
 Requires at least: 2.7
 Tested up to: 2.9.1
-Stable tag: 0.8
+Stable tag: 0.9

 a wordpress plugin that will automatically post an update to ping.fm for every publish.

 == Description ==

+**NEW FEATURE IN THIS RELEASE**

+1. You can now set custom ping message for each post.
+Just look at "PingFM Message" panel on "Add New" post page.
+1. Fix PingFM library, force it to use HTTP 1.0.
+To workaround invalid XML on some server.

-a wordpress plugin that will automatically post an update to [ping.fm](http://www.ping.fm/ "ping.fm") for every publish.
+This is a wordpress plugin that will automatically post an update to [ping.fm](http://www.ping.fm/ "ping.fm") for every publish.
 Features:

 1. Customizable ping message.
 Right now, there are 10 messages you can set.
 The plugin will choose randomly.